 - Men who ate more whole grain cereals (wheat, barley, oats) had high sperm concentration and motility.

 - Consumption of fresh fruit gave sperm a boost in speed and agility.

 - Men who consumed more healthy meals a day had better overall rates in all areas.

 It is Important to Eat a Nutrient Dense Fertility Diet!

-Time and time again we have stressed the importance of eating a nutrient dense fertility diet for both partners!
+Time and time again we have stressed the importance of eating a nutrient-dense fertility diet for both partners!
 This study shows the importance for the male partner to eat well for healthy fertility.
-Diet changes alone make the greatest positive impact on our health, including the very sperm that will make up your future child!
+Dietary changes alone make the greatest positive impact on our health, including the very sperm that will make up your future child!
 Both men and women should evaluate both their diet and lifestyle habits and make changes now and stick to them long-term.
 It takes around 76 days from the time of sperm production to ejaculation in normal men.
 It is best to implement healthy diet and lifestyle changes at least 3 months prior to beginning to try and conceive, or prior to going for IUI or IVF.

 We Have Great Resources for Improving Male Fertility

 The following articles have detailed ways to improve sperm count, health, and motility.
-These articles provide supportive tips on diet changes with specific vitamins, minerals, antioxidants, herbs and foods to avoid, implementing positive lifestyle changes, as well as suggestions for making a month-by-month plan.
+These articles provide supportive tips on dietary changes with specific vitamins, minerals, antioxidants, herbs and foods to avoid, and implementing positive lifestyle changes, as well as suggestions for making a month-by-month plan.
 We greatly encourage you to check out these amazing tips…

 The Male Fertility Diet